AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 svm.score(kmeans.transform(X_test), y_test) # should be ~0.944
 ```

 Well, not as good, but pretty decent.
-In practice, the greates benefit of this approach is when you have a lot of data.
+In practice, the greatest benefit of this approach is when you have a lot of data.
 Also predictive performance-wise your mileage may vary, I, for one, had run this method with `n_clusters=1000` and it worked better than only with a few clusters.

 SVMs are known to be slow to train on big datasets.
-Really slow, been there, done that.
+Impossibly slow.
+Been there, done that.
 That's why for example there are numerous techniques to approximate the kernel trick with much less computational resources.

-By the way, let's compare how this K-Means trick will do against classic SVM and some alternative kerner approximation methods.
+By the way, let's compare how this K-Means trick will do against classic SVM and some alternative kernel approximation methods.

 The code below is inspired by [these](https://scikit-learn.org/stable/auto_examples/miscellaneous/plot_kernel_approximation.html) [two](https://scikit-learn.org/stable/auto_examples/kernel_approximation/plot_scalable_poly_kernels.html) scikit-learn examples.